thevickypedia/git2s3/README.md

 - **AWS_S3_PREFIX** - S3 prefix _(folder like)_ for the backup.
 Defaults to `github`
 - **BOTO3_RETRY_ATTEMPTS** - Number of retries for Boto3 client config.
 Defaults to `10`
 - **BOTO3_RETRY_MODE** - [Boto3 retry configuration][boto3-retry-config] for S3 client.
 Defaults to `standard`
+- **CUT_OFF_DAYS** - Cut off threshold to back up only the repos/gists that were "updated"/"pushed to"

 ## Coding Standards
 Docstring format: [`Google`][google-docs] <br>